giobbu/Geo-Kafka-SparkStreaming/README.md

 The [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) on Windows 10 Home shares by default only the primary hard drive (i.e. the one where Windows is installed -> C:).

 In case your machine has more than one hard disk two solutions exists:
-- Either the bda_course folder has to be located on the main hard drive (C:)
+- Either the Geospatial_KafkaSpark folder has to be located on the main hard drive (C:)
 - Or, a manual mountpoint to the second hard drive must be created in the configuration of VirtualBox (the provisioner running the virtual machine containing Docker Engine) as described [here](https://stackoverflow.com/questions/48828406/unable-to-share-volume-with-docker-toolbox-on-windows-10).

 ### and NOW ENJOY IT !!